 - any cuts, scrapes, or sores on the skin take a long time to heal

-Uncontrolled diabetes can cause an increased risk of bacterial and fungal skin infections.
+Diabetes that’s not managed well can cause an increased risk of bacterial and fungal skin infections.

 Diabetes-related complications can cause one or more of the following skin symptoms: